Trgrf/ReadMeGen/README.md

 - [Credits](#credits)
 - [License](#license)
 ## Installation
-Simply npm i and then npm start for the server to run my portfolio on localhost:3000 or follow the delpoyed link at the end of this README.
+npm install is needed followed by an npm run seed and npm run develop.
 ## Usage
-So indiviuals and employers can have a better grasp of my skill set as well as me as a person.
+This application allows users to buy products online and purchase them using a stripe feature.
 ## License

 undefined